 THE LAND THAT TIME FORGOT

 The Asylum have also ventured into conducting cheap versions of classic adventure/science-fiction books that have fallen into public domain around the same time as The Land That Time Forgot, adapted from a 1918 novel by Tarzan creator Edgar Rice Burroughs, they also made an adaptation of Burroughs Princess of Mars (2009).
 Elsewhere they have conducted their own version of H.G.
-Wellss War of the Worlds (2005) at the same time as the Steven Spielberg remake came out; an adaptation of Arthur Conan Doyles The Lost World (1912) as King of the Lost World (2005), which was designed to exploit the Peter Jackson King Kong (2005); Allan Quatermain and the Temple of Skulls (2008) an adaptation of H. Rider Haggards King Solomons Mines (1885) served up as a copy of Indiana Jones and the Kingdom of the Crystal Skull (2008); and their own Sherlock Holmes (2009) at the same time as the Guy Ritchie film; versions of Jules Vernes Journey to the Center of the Earth (2008) and 30,000 Leagues Under the Sea (2007); as well as a loose borrowing of H. Rider Haggards hero for Allan Quatermain and Temple of the Skulls (2008) to serve up as a copy of Indiana Jones and the Kingdom of the Crystal Skull (2008).
+Wellss War of the Worlds (2005) at the same time as the Steven Spielberg remake came out; an adaptation of Arthur Conan Doyles The Lost World (1912) as King of the Lost World (2005), which was designed to exploit the Peter Jackson King Kong (2005); Allan Quatermain and the Temple of Skulls (2008), a loose borrowing of H. Rider Haggards King Solomons Mines (1885) served up as a copy of Indiana Jones and the Kingdom of the Crystal Skull (2008); and their own Sherlock Holmes (2009) at the same time as the Guy Ritchie film; versions of Jules Vernes Journey to the Center of the Earth (2008) and 30,000 Leagues Under the Sea (2007).

 Edgar Rice Burroughs wrote The Land That Time Forgot at the time when lost world fiction was flourishing, featuring stories about adventurers discovering lost cities and civilisations or prehistoric life beyond the charted borderlands of the known world.
 The lost world genre fairly much died off after the 1930s when the geographical closing off of most regions of the world deprived the genre of its unexplored sense of mystery.
 The lost world also enjoyed a brief flourish on cinema screens between the late 1910s and the 1930s, reaching its height with King Kong (1993), but little beyond that.
 The British company Amicus and director Kevin Connor previously conducted a fine production of The Land That Time Forgot (1974) starring Doug McClure.
 Those involved went onto several other films in a similar vein, including adapting Edgar Rice Burroughs The People That Time Forgot (1977) as a sequel and other Burroughs lost world works like At the Earths Core (1976), as well as the similar Warlords of Atlantis (1978).
 What is noticeable about the Amicus films is that they had to backdate the era that they were set in to the Victorian/Edwardian period so that the films could still hold the same sense of adventure.
 Other sporadic ventures into lost world cinema, notably Disneys The Island at the Top of the World (1974) and Peter Jacksons King Kong, took the same approach of setting everything period.
 Other works such as the remake of King Kong (1976) floundered badly by trying to update the adventure to the present-day.